VeeSmiles/SocialLytic/reports/README.md

-This folder containd the reports of the advanced queries and views.
+This folder contains the reports of the advanced queries and views.